HMS Blackpool (J27): Description

 The Bangor-class ships were designed to be mass produced, requiring a minimum of resources and able to be built in small shipyards inexperienced with naval work.
 The diesel-powered ships had an overall length of 174 ft, a beam of 28 ft, and a draught of 8 ft 3 in at full load.
 They displaced 605 LT at (standard) and 770 LT at full load.
 The ships had a pair of nine-cylinder diesel engines that drove the two propeller shafts.
-The engines were designed to produced a total of 2000 bhp which was intended to give the ships a speed of 16 kn.
+The engines were designed to produce a total of 2000 bhp which was intended to give the ships a speed of 16 kn.
 Their crew consisted of 60 officers and ratings.

 The armament of the Bangor-class ships consisted of a 12-pounder 3 in gun mounted forward of the superstructure and a quadruple mount for 0.5 in Vickers machine guns aft.
 They could carry 40 depth charges when serving as convoy escorts.